Open doors to a rewarding business career in professional accountancy.

 The core curriculum is designed to thoroughly introduce students to accounting concepts such as reporting, analysis, capital structure and financial planning.
 Topics incorporate key principles for management and ethical considerations in a wider global context, and prepare students to pursue their next steps in a professional accountancy career.

 Upon completion, students are equipped to enter Term 2 of the Master of Accounting (MAcc) program if they so choose, and then proceed to write the Common Final Examination (CFE).

 Whether your goal is to become a professional accountant or pursue another career in business, Schulich’s Diploma in Intermediate Accounting will provide you with the introductory knowledge that will help differentiate you from other business professionals.
 For those looking to further their professional accounting education, graduates of the DIAc program are able to complete the Schulich Master of Accounting in an additional 8 months.

-Students also have access to the Career Development Centre (CDC).
-As Schulich’s in-house team of certified Career Coaches and Industry Advisors, the CDC offers a wealth of innovative programs, resources and individualized mentoring and coaching to help you launch your career.
-Meet alumni, recruiters and industry leaders at corporate information sessions and other CDC events, and receive online access to the very best career tools available.Visit the Career Development Centre
+Students also have access to the Centre for Career Design (CCD).
+As Schulich’s in-house team of certified Career Coaches and Industry Advisors, the CCD offers a wealth of innovative programs, resources and individualized mentoring and coaching to help you launch your career.
+Meet alumni, recruiters and industry leaders at corporate information sessions and other CCD events, and receive online access to the very best career tools available.Visit the Centre for Career Design

 DIAc Program Details by Category